chrisl8/dotfiles/README.md

 Save it somewhere safe.

-This is how I perform this install on a new system using said token:
+This is how I perform this installation on a new system using said token:

 ```shell
 type -p curl >/dev/null || (sudo apt update && sudo apt install curl -y)